-The principle idea is that your goal needs to be creating content that adds real benefit to people seeking answers on the Internet.
+The principle idea is that your blogging goals need to be centered around creating content that adds real benefit to people seeking answers on the Internet.

 If you’re able to do this consistently, you’re essentially laying the groundwork for a blog that promotes itself (by having incredibly helpful content).

 Think of it this way—if almost everyone who reads your content feels compelled to share it with their own networks, your blog will have a much better chance of being shared virally on social media platforms, as well as ranking higher in organic search results for your target keyword phrases.

 Until you begin publishing content and reaching out to online communities, it’s likely you won’t actually know who’s going to most interested in connecting with you (and your blog content).